checkout process

 If you have any applicable coupon code discounts or promotions, you can show them to your customers on this page.
 Alternatively, you can provide this information via email.

-So, now that you know what goes into a good ecommerce checkout process let’s see why it is important to improve the checkout experience.
+So, now that you know what goes into a good ecommerce checkout process, let’s see why it is essential to improve the checkout experience.

 Why improving your checkout experience will benefit you